 Coming out of Elizabethton, Tennessee, the Twins provide great entertainment as they're first in the Appalachian League (West) at the Joe O'Brien Field.
 They keep tickets family affordable with general admission seating at $5 and children and seniors $4.
 Children under three years old are free.
 Enjoy beautiful Appalachian Mountain views while you cheer on the Twins and enjoy baseball concessions.
 Located on the banks of the Watauga River, the Joe O'Brien Field perfectly blends Tennessee scenic beauty with America's favorite past time.

-Enjoy the Minor League team that's the Appalachian League Affiliate to the Houston Astros at Pioneer Park in Greeneville, Tennessee.
+Enjoy the team that's the Reds minor league rookie franchise at Pioneer Park in Greeneville, Tennessee.
 Snag one of the 884 general admission seats for $8 while reserved seats are $10.
 Snag your tickets before summer ends as the last game is usually the last week of August.

 With reserved seating at $7, general admission at $5 and children under 12 years or younger $4, this is an outing the whole family can enjoy.
 See the Kingsport Mets play league teams at the Hunter Wright Stadium through the end of August.
 Catch a game on Dollar Thursday nights where you can get a $1 hot dog, soda and beer during your visit.
 Kids Fun Fridays also include inflatables, photos with team mascot, Slider, and various games.